2021–22 Martyr's Memorial A-Division League

-The league was scheduled to begin on 19 September 2021 but was pushed back to begin on 15 November 2021 after multiple participating clubs' demand to postpone the league start due to the ongoing COVID-19 pandemic in Nepal.
-It was finally scheduled to be played from 19 November and matches were to be only played on weekends as opposed to matches being played throughout the week as was the case during the previous seasons.
+The league was scheduled to begin on 19 September 2021 but the date was pushed back to 15 November 2021 after multiple participating clubs demanded to postpone the league start due to the ongoing COVID-19 pandemic in Nepal.
+It was finally scheduled to be played from 19 November and matches were to be played only on weekends as opposed to being played throughout the week as had been the case during the previous seasons.

 On 16 February 2022, after matchday 11, Machhindra F.C. were crowned as league winners for the second consecutive time.

 Teams

 A total of 14 teams, all based in the Kathmandu Valley, contested the league with a relegation system.
 Thirteen teams from the 2019–20 season and one team promoted from the B-Division participated in the league.
 Satdobato Youth Club, who debuted in the A-Division league, replaced Saraswoti Youth Club who were relegated after five seasons in the league.
 Prior to the season, Nepal Army Club reverted their name back to Tribhuvan Army F.C., a name that the team had used until the 2010 season.